top of page

 This is something you need to address.

 Our partners do notice these things.
 They notice when we go soft or when we are not performing at our best.
 Just because they're not saying it directly to you, doesn't mean that they aren't thinking about it.
-Sometimes they're just waiting for you to open up about it or to take initiative by going to the doctor.
+Sometimes they're just waiting for you to open up about it or to take the initiative by going to the doctor.

 If you're in the early stages with a new partner and your manhood won't cooperate, the last thing you want to do is to buy expensive pills at gas stations secretly.
-Those cheap pills are horrible for your health, not FDA regulated and are not going to help you in the long run.
+Those cheap pills are horrible for your health, not FDA regulated, and are not going to help you in the long run.

 the phoenix